bivumaji/About-Us/README.md

 # about-us

-This is an about us page.
-Which has been created using HTML and CSS.
+This is a responsive about us page.
+Which is created using HTML and CSS.